Barclays Center stadium guide

 Taking a stadium tour

 Barclays Center does not offer tours to the public, but you could imagine this changing in the future if the Nets experience some sustained success.
+As mentioned above, we have partnered with Urban Adventures for a pre-game tour of the surrounding areas – but hopefully an official stadium tour becomes an option soon.

 Here’s what the Sports Where I Am fan community has said about Barclays Center: